sodadata/docs/soda/new-documentation.md

 <br />

+#### July 16, 2021

+* Added early iteraction of content for [Best pracices for defining tests and running scans]({% link soda-sql/tests.md %}#best-practices-for-defining-tests-and-running-scans).
+* Added a link to the docs footer to open a Github issue to report issues with docs.

 #### July 13, 2021

 * New [Add datasets]({% link soda-cloud/add-datasets.md %}) documentation for the newly launched feature that enables your to connect to data sources and add datasets directly in Soda Cloud.